maulinanl/fp-pso/README.md

 ## 🚀 CI/CD Pipeline Setup

-The project uses GitHub Actions for Continuous Integration and Deployment.
+The project uses GitHub Actions for automated CI/CD.

 ### 1. GitHub Repository Setup

-- **Understand Existing Code:** Review the codebase to understand structure and functionality.
+- Review and understand the codebase.
-- **Clone & Create New Repository:** Fork or clone, then create a new repository for development and pipeline enhancements.
+- Fork or clone the repository for your own development.
-- **Initial Push:** Make necessary changes and push to the new repository.
+- Make changes and push to your remote repository.
-- **Phased Development:** Add features and CI/CD pipeline gradually.
-- **Code Push Workflow:**
-  - Push directly to `main` if the code is stable.
-  - For features/experiments, use separate branches and create Pull Requests (PRs) for review before merging to `main`.
+- Use feature branches and Pull Requests (PRs) for best practice.

 ---